Contribute to Puppet modules to help add new functionality, fix bugs, or make other improvements.

 When you make changes to a Puppet module, make changes that are compatible with all currently supported versions of Puppet.
-Your change should not break users' existing installations or configurations.
+Do not break users' existing installations or configurations with your changes.
 For a list of supported versions, see the Puppet component version page.

 To add new classes, defined types, or tasks to a module, use Puppet Development Kit (PDK).
 PDK creates manifests and test templates, validates, and runs unit tests on your changes.